-Students pursuing a master's degree must adhere to the following standards:
+Students pursuing a masters degree must adhere to the following standards:

 - 1. A cumulative GPA of 3.0 or better must be maintained. - 2.
 Only two courses with grades of C can be applied to the degree. - 3.
 No course with a grade below a C will be applied toward a degree. - 4.
-In any graduate degree program, all requirements, including course work at Georgia Southwestern State University, transfer credit and transient credit course work, must be completed within seven (7) calendar years from the date of initial enrollment in course work, without regard to the initial admission status and without regard to credit hours earned.
+The MSN program can be completed in two academic years, or four semesters of full-time study (9 credit hours per semester).
+Part-time students are expected to complete their program of study within a seven (7) year period, but are encouraged to complete all courses in their selected track as quickly as their schedule allows.
+All requirements, including course work at Georgia Southwestern State University, transfer credit and transient credit course work, must be completed within seven (7) calendar years from the date of initial enrollment in course work, without regard to the initial admission status and without regard to credit hours earned.

 - 1. Graduate students who fail to maintain academic standards will be placed under academic review at the end of the semester in which their status falls below the required standards. - 2.
 Students who have been placed under review will have early registration cancelled for the following semester.
 These students will not be able to register online and must report to their graduate advisor. - 3.
-The Registrar will send the names of students under review to the Dean of the School of Nursing and the graduate advisors. - 4.
+The registrar will send the names of students under review to the Dean of the School of Nursing and the graduate advisors. - 4.
 A student under review must meet with his or her graduate advisor to develop an Individual Remediation Plan (IRP) to demonstrate how the student can be returned to good standing.
-The plan will be forwarded to the Dean of the School of Nursing to sign before being placed in the student's file.
-A copy of the form will also be sent to the Registrar's Office.

-- 5. At the end of the probationary semester, if the student is not successful in returning to good standing, the Dean of the School of Nursing will send a certified letter of dismissal to the student with a copy to the student's graduate advisor and the Registrar's Office. - 6.
-Graduate students who are dismissed from the graduate program may write a letter of appeal within ten (10) class days from the receipt of the dismissal letter to the Vice President for Academic Affairs.
+The plan will be forwarded to the Dean of the School of Nursing to sign before placed in the students file.
+A copy of the form will also be sent to the Registrars Office. - 5.
+At the end of the probationary semester, if the student is not successful in returning to good standing, the Dean of the School of Nursing will send a certified letter of dismissal to the student with a copy to the students graduate advisor and the Registrars Office. - 6.
+Graduate students who are dismissed from the graduate program may write a letter of appeal within ten (10) days from the receipt of the dismissal letter to the Vice President for Academic Affairs.
 Students re-admitted on appeal will have one additional semester to return to good academic standing. - 7.
 Re-admitted students who do not return to good standing after the initial probationary semester will be dismissed from the program and the University. - 8.
 Dismissed graduate students may re-apply for admission to the program after three calendar years.
 If the student is readmitted, he or she must meet all requirements for the degree program at the time of re-enrollment.
-The years completed prior to dismissal will count towards the total seven (7) years to complete the degree.
-Re-admission is not automatic.
+The years completed prior dismissal will count towards the total seven (7) years to complete the degree.
+Readmission is not automatic.
 Each application will be considered individually.